There will always be a time during your blogging journey when you just don’t know what to write about.

 - Is it to get more readers?
 Get readers to answer a question about a blog post.

 - Do you want to boost your social presence?
 Ask your audience to share and retweet the contest.

 Once you have your goal in mind, you can build your giveaway around this.
 Offer a prize your audience would appreciate and go about running the contest.
 Remember, the most effective giveaways don’t cost much to run.

 You’ll need a tool to help you manage your giveaways, though.
-Be sure to check out my article on social media contest & giveaway tools over at Funnel Overload.
+Be sure to check out this article on social media contest & giveaway tools over at Startup Bonsai.

 25. Event summaries